starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 ### How do I use macros?
 We dont explicitly support macros, but we have been asked enough times... <br>
-Auto Hot Key (AHK) has been tried and is usually not accomodating. <br>
+Auto Hot Key (AHK) has been tried and is usually not accommodating. <br>
 Discord user Domenick027#3614 has had success using https://www.macrorecorder.com/

-### I have a question or issue, why havent you replied?
+### I have a question or issue, why haven't you replied?
 We do this in our free time, and we normally have 9-5 day jobs to contend with.

 I would like to remind you this application is **free**.

-### If I have modded or jail breaked my PS, can I still use this?
+### If I have a modded or jailbroken PS, can I still use this?
-We have been informed you can, and no extra action is needed from normal (assuming you have a PS remote play that connects to your modded PS
+We have been informed you can, and no extra action is needed from normal (assuming you have a PS remote play that connects to your modded PS)

 ### Is using a mouse and keyboard cheating?